 Looking for more information?

-I wrote a book to help parents and new therapists address hypermobility in young children!
+I wrote 2 books to help parents and new therapists address hypermobility in children!

-The JointSmart Child: Living and Thriving With Hypermobility Volume One: The Early Years is the guide that tells you how to pick the right seating, the right clothing, the right utensils and how to adapt your home for safety without making it look like a therapy clinic!
-This unique book teaches parents how to help their young children build independence in all the basic self-care and preschool skills they need.
+The JointSmart Child: Living and Thriving With Hypermobility Volume One: The Early Years and Volume Two: The School Years are guides that tels you how to pick the right seating, the right clothing, the right utensils and how to adapt your home for safety without making it look like a therapy clinic!
+These unique books teach parents how to help their children build independence in all the basic self-care and school skills they need.
 There are chapters that explain how to communicate with babysitters, family members and even doctors.
 Good communication makes parents feel empowered and confident.

 Need more than blog posts or a book?
 Visit my website tranquil babies and purchase a phone/video session to discuss your concerns and learn about what occupational therapy has to offer your child!
 Are you a new therapist, or new to pediatrics?
 Let me help you build your skill set and amaze your clients with a mentoring session.